OfficeDev/office-js-docs-pr/docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md

 ---
 title: Update to the latest JavaScript API for Office library and version 1.1 add-in manifest schema
-description: Update your JavaScript files (Office.js and app-specific .js files) and add-in manifest validation file in your Office Add-in project to version 1.1. ms.date: 12/04/2017
+description: Update your JavaScript files (Office.js and app-specific .js files) and add-in manifest validation file in your Office Add-in project to version 1.1. ms.date: 12/12/2018
 ---

 # Update to the latest JavaScript API for Office library and version 1.1 add-in manifest schema

 This article describes how to update your JavaScript files (Office.js and app-specific .js files) and add-in manifest validation file in your Office Add-in project to version 1.1.

+> [!NOTE]
+> Projects created in Visual Studio 2017 will already use version 1.1.
+However there are occasional minor updates to version 1.1 that you can apply by using the techniques in this article.

 ## Use the most up-to-date project files

-If you use Visual Studio to develop your add-in, to use the [newest API members](https://docs.microsoft.com/office/dev/add-ins/reference/what's-changed-in-the-javascript-api-for-office?view=office-js) of the JavaScript API for Office and the [v1.1 features of the add-in manifest](../develop/add-in-manifests.md) (which is validated against offappmanifest-1.1.xsd), you need to download and install the [Visual Studio 2015 and the latest Office Developer Tools](https://www.visualstudio.com/features/office-tools-vs).
+If you use Visual Studio to develop your add-in, to use the [newest API members](https://docs.microsoft.com/office/dev/add-ins/reference/what's-changed-in-the-javascript-api-for-office?view=office-js) of the JavaScript API for Office and the [v1.1 features of the add-in manifest](../develop/add-in-manifests.md) (which is validated against offappmanifest-1.1.xsd), you need to download Visual Studio 2017.
+To download Visual Studio 2017, see the [Visual Studio IDE page](https://visualstudio.microsoft.com/vs/).
+During installation you'll need to select the Office/SharePoint development workload.

 If you use a text editor or IDE other than Visual Studio to develop your add-in, you need to update the references to the CDN for Office.js and the version of schema referenced in your add-in's manifest.